hagaakihiro/VirtualCBCT/README.md

 Feldkamp-Davis-Kress (FDK) algorithm (CPU version),

 and high-resolution ICRP 110 phantoms (both male and female).
+The scattered X-ray simulation with Unet model will also be shared soon.

 These can be used freely, but plese cite the following papar for use.